MattisBrizard/flutterweb_yaml/README.md

 _Note : For now the only available provider is GitHub, so you don't have to specify the provider in parameters._

+To know more about the GitHub Actions workflow, checkout this [article](https://medium.com/@mattisbrizard/expose-your-flutter-applications-using-github-actions-and-github-pages-e0050101b900).

 ## Contribution

 If you want to add a new provider, you can make a [pull request](https://github.com/MattisBrizard/flutterweb_yaml/pulls).